Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

+To explore the optimal sequence truncation strategy and balance representational capacity with computational overhead, we conducted an ablation study on the payload truncation length ($J$) and the number of truncated packets ($K$).

-To explore the effective semantic boundary within a single packet, we evaluate the impact of varying the payload truncation length $J$ on model performance.
-In Figure~\ref{fig:payload}, as $J$ increases from 10 to 40 bytes, model performance rises rapidly to reach a peak.
-However, as $J$ further exceeds 40 bytes, performance gains plateau and, in certain encrypted traffic tasks, even exhibit degradation.
-This phenomenon underscores the header semantic enrichment inherent in network traffic, where critical detection fingerprints (\ie TLS record headers, cipher suite identifiers, and handshake lengths) are densely clustered within the packet's initial segment.
-Conversely, trailing payloads beyond this threshold predominantly consist of high-entropy encrypted data or random padding.
-These regions lack discriminative semantics and function as stochastic noise that impairs the attention mechanism's ability to focus on salient features.
-Consequently, we calibrate $J$ to 40 bytes.
-This window effectively encompasses the critical headers of the vast majority of protocols, thereby preserving high-density discriminative information while minimizing token sequence length to reduce inference FLOPs.
+\textbf{Impact of Payload Truncation Length ($J$):} As shown in Figure~\ref{fig:payload}, the model's performance exhibits an overall upward trend as $J$ increases from 10 to 40 bytes, after which it plateaus.
+This phenomenon validates the inherent \textit{``header semantic concentration''} characteristic of network traffic: critical discriminative fingerprints (\eg TLS record headers and cipher suite identifiers) are highly clustered at the beginning of the payload.
+Regions beyond this threshold mostly consist of high-entropy encrypted data or random padding, which lack discriminative power and act as noise that disrupts the attention mechanism's focus.
+Therefore, setting $J=40$ precisely extracts high-density discriminative semantics while effectively bounding the token sequence length, drastically reducing FLOPs during inference.